Masterton: Urban area

-Of those at least 15 years old, 3,030 (14.7%) people had a bachelor or higher degree, and 4,803 (23.3%) people had no formal qualifications.
-The median income was $27,800, compared with $31,800 nationally.
-2,403 people (11.7%) earned over $70,000 compared to 17.2% nationally.
-The employment status of those at least 15 was that 9,420 (45.8%) people were employed full-time, 3,270 (15.9%) were part-time, and 705 (3.4%) were unemployed.
+Of those at least 15 years old, 2,124 (12.1%) people had a bachelor's or higher degree, 9,903 (56.3%) had a post-high school certificate or diploma, and 4,926 (28.0%) people exclusively held high school qualifications.
+The median income was $35,800, compared with $41,500 nationally.
+1,143 people (6.5%) earned over $100,000 compared to 12.1% nationally.
+The employment status of those at least 15 was that 8,061 (45.8%) people were employed full-time, 2,406 (13.7%) were part-time, and 459 (2.6%) were unemployed.

 Climate

-Masterton enjoys a mild temperate climate grading towards a Mediterranean climate.
+Masterton enjoys a mild temperate climate (Köppen: Cfb), grading towards a Mediterranean climate (Köppen: Csb).
 Due to the geography of the Wairarapa valley and the Tararua Range directly to the west, the town's temperature fluctuates more than the nearby inland city of Palmerston North.
 Masterton experiences warmer, dry summers with highs above 30 °C possible and colder winters with frequent frost and lows below 0 °C.

 Government

 Between 1877 and 1989, Masterton Borough Council administered the area.
 An early mayor was the storekeeper Myer Caselberg (1886–1888).

 The Masterton District Council (MDC) is the Masterton District territorial authority.
-It is made up of an elected mayor, a deputy mayor/councillor, and nine additional councillors.
-They are elected under the First Past the Post system in triennial elections, with the last election being held on Saturday 12 October 2019.
+It is made up of an elected mayor, a deputy mayor/councillor, and seven additional councillors.
+They are elected under the First Past the Post system in triennial elections, with the last election being held on Saturday 15 October 2022.

-The current council members are: Lyn Patterson (M), Graham McClymont (DM), Gary Caffell, Brent Gare, David Holmes, Bex Johnson, Frazer Mailman, Tim Nelson, Tina Nixon, Chris Petersen and Sandy Ryan.
-All councillors are elected 'At Large'.
-There are also two Iwi representatives, Ra Smith and Tirau Te Tau.
+The current council members are: Gary Caffell (M), general ward; Bex Johnson (DM), Tom Hullena, Tim Nelson, Craig Bowyer, at large; David Holmes, Stella Lennox, Brent Goodwin, Māori ward; Marama Tuuta.